Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 In 2021, we implemented the Feelgood Design System so the Feelgood Visitor Registration would share the same look and feel as the Feelgood App and Feelgood Web Portal.

-We notified clinics about this update and its reason months in advance.
-They told us there had been no issues after the update.
+We notified clinics about this update months in advance.
+They reported no issues afterwards.

 Feelgood Design System

-A detailed look on how we keep ensuring a consistent look and feel across Feelgood’s digital products.
+A detailed look on how we ensure a great and accessible user experience across Feelgood’s digital products.

 Some of the components in the Figma file for the Feelgood Design System.